andyglick/maven-multi-level-modules-project/README.md

     [DEBUG] =======================================================================

 So it turns out that the GAV for each module applies here.
 GAV is a Maven technical concept that resolves to GroupId, ArtifactId and Version.
+And what you can see on the [DEBUG] Project: line is in fact the GAV of the module to be executed.

+Why this important piece of information is hidden in the DEBUG output and isn't included in the default INFO text is beyond me.
+It is another "interesting" design decision on the part of the Maven developers.

 The Solution
 ============